 Harbor porpoise in northern California/southern Oregon are not listed as threatened or endangered under the Endangered Species Act nor as depleted under the Marine Mammal Protection Act.
-There are no known habitat issues that are of particular concern for this stock.
-Because of the lack of recent or historical sources of human-caused mortality, the harbor porpoise stock in northern California has been concluded to be within their Optimum Sustainable Population (OSP) level (Barlow and Forney 1994).
-Because the known human-caused mortality or serious injury (≥0.8 harbor porpoise per year) is less than the PBR (577), this stock is not considered a "strategic" stock under the MMPA.
+The northern California portion of this harbor porpoise stock was determined to be within their Optimum Sustainable Population (OSP) level in the mid-1990s (Barlow and Forney 1994), based on a lack of significant anthropogenic mortality.
+The amount of anthropogenic mortality as documented through fishery-related strandings appears to be negligible compared with the population size and the stock is still considered to be within the range of OSP.
+Because the known human-caused mortality or serious injury (≥0.6 harbor porpoise per year) is less than the PBR (475), this stock is not considered a "strategic" stock under the MMPA.
 Because average annual fishery mortality is less than 10% of the PBR, the fishery mortality can be considered insignificant and approaching zero mortality and serious injury rate.
+There are no known habitat issues that are presently of concern for this stock, although harbor porpoise are sensitive to disturbance by anthropogenic sound sources, such as those generated during the installation and operation of marine renewable energy facilities (Teilmann and Carstensen 2012).